Possession or Consumption of Alcoholic Beverages in a Public Place or Motor Vehicle by a Person under the Legal Age (a Minor)

 Underage Drinking is a serious offense.
 Many young individuals under age 18 do not fully understand the consequences of their actions and the possible implications that may arise from drinking.

-The penalties for underage drinking depends on a number of factors.
+The penalties for underage drinking depend on a number of factors.
 First, the Court in which the individual will be tried in is determined by their age.
 Generally, individuals under 18 will be tried in juvenile court, while those 18 and older will be tried in municipal court.
 A juvenile court still can sentence a young offender to a detention center, community service, and other penalties, but cannot sentence the child to an adult jail.
 However, for a more major offense, such as underage DUI resulting in the death of an individual, it is possible for the juvenile court to waive jurisdiction up to the municipal court.
 In these rare instances, the juvenile may be tried and sentenced as an adult.

 What Type of Liability Can a Parent Face For Underage Drinking?

-Parents are often unaware of the significant penalties they are subject to for for supplying their kids with alcohol, but also by simply allowing kids to drink in their home.
+Parents are often unaware of the significant penalties they are subject to for supplying their kids with alcohol, but also by simply allowing kids to drink in their home.
 New Jersey has strict laws that prevent parents and others from serving, supplying, or hosting underage drinking.
 This includes parents who have not supplied the alcohol and may not even know the underage drinking was going on in their home, but “should have known” that it was taking place.
 New Jersey takes underage drinking seriously and parents must be aware of the consequences of their actions when it pertains to underage drinking.

 If an adult is found supplying, serving, or hosting underage drinking, they will be tried in New Jersey Municipal Court and subject to harsh penalties at the discretion of the judge.
 These include imprisonment of up to six months, up to a $1000 fine, community service, other fines/costs, and other penalties.
 They can also have a permanent criminal record if convicted, which can show up when they apply for jobs, apply to school, or in many other contexts.